hl-valdemar/honeylang/README.md

 0..=10     # inclusive: 0, 1, 2, ..., 10
 ```

-**Parenthesization rule:** Each side of `..` must be either a simple term
-(literal or identifier) or a parenthesized expression.
-This eliminates
+**Parenthesization rule:** Each side of `..` must be either a simple term (literal or identifier) or a parenthesized expression.
+This eliminates precedence ambiguity:
-precedence ambiguity:

 ```honey
 0..10           # OK: both sides are literals
 0..n            # OK: both sides are simple
 0..(n + 1)      # OK: complex expression is parenthesized
 (a + 1)..(b - 1)  # OK: both sides parenthesized
 # 0..n + 1      # ERROR: must parenthesize complex expressions
 ```

-This rule keeps the grammar simple and forces clarity at the call site—no
-precedence rules to remember.
+This rule keeps the grammar simple and forces clarity at the call site — no precedence rules to remember.

 ### For Loops